AUTOMATIC1111/stable-diffusion-webui/API.md

 ```
 I can put in as few or as many values as I want in the payload.
 The API will use the defaults for anything I don't set.

--After that, I can send it to the API
+- After that, I can send it to the API
 ```
 response = requests.post(url=f'http://127.0.0.1:7860/sdapi/v1/txt2img', json=payload)
 ```